JKorf/Bittrex.Net/docs/Examples.md

-// Place a stop loss order, place a limit order of 0.001 BTC at 39000USDT each when the last trade price drops below 40000USDT var orderData = await bittrexClient.SpotApi.Trading.PlaceConditionalOrderAsync(
+// Place a stop loss order, place a limit order of 0.001 BTC at 39000USDT each when the last trade price drops below 40000USDT var orderData = await bittrexRestClient.SpotApi.Trading.PlaceConditionalOrderAsync(
                 "BTC-USDT",
                 ConditionalOrderOperand.LesserThan,
                 new BittrexUnplacedOrder